 Weekend 3: Kakum

 You spend your third weekend at Kakum National Park.
 Unlike Mole, Kakum is located in the middle of the rainforest.
-You go on early morning canopy walks with amazing views and spend the night in a big treehouse under the stars.
+You go on early morning canopy walks with amazing views and spend the night in a treehouse under the stars.

 Week 4: NICU